RafeyTahir/Model-Free-Controller-design-for-Stable-Limit-Cycle-Generation-in-Underactuated-Mechanical-Systems/Dual_Model_Free_Code/RIP/README.md

 ## Main Loop for Control

 The main loop runs the control algorithm, updating the state of the system at each time step.
-It generates the reference trajectory, calculates control inputs, and updates the system states accordingly.
+It generates the reference trajectory for underactuated joint, calculates control inputs for both low level and high level controller, and updates the system states accordingly.

 ```matlab
 for b = Ti+1:Tf